 If you're due to go to jail before your loan is paid off, contact your lender immediately.

 Payments do not stop automatically, but you could ask your lender for a payment break until you're released.
-The lender does not have to agree to this and they may continue to charge you.
+The lender does not have to agree to this, and it may continue to charge you.

 Alternatively, you can appoint someone (normally a family member), to manage your loan while you are in prison.
 This person will look after the loan for you until you are released.